json-api-dotnet/JsonApiDotNetCore/docs/usage/caching.md

 GET requests return an [ETag](https://developer.mozilla.org/docs/Web/HTTP/Headers/ETag) HTTP header, which can be used by the client in subsequent requests to save network bandwidth.

-Be aware that the returned ETag represents the entire response body (a 'resource' in HTTP terminology) for a request URL that includes the query string.
+Be aware that the returned ETag represents the entire response body (a "resource" in HTTP terminology) for the full request URL, including the query string.
-This is unrelated to JSON:API resources.
+A resource in HTTP is unrelated to a JSON:API resource.
 Therefore, we do not use ETags for optimistic concurrency.

 Getting a list of resources returns an ETag: